 In addition, a substantial proportion of our assets and liabilities comprise financial instruments that we carry at fair value, with changes in fair value recognized in our income statement.
 The market declines and volatility could negatively impact the value of such financial instruments and cause us to incur losses.

-The economic slowdown and market downturn could also negatively impact specific portfolios through negative ratings migration and higher than expected loan losses.
+We also expect the economic slowdown and market downturn to negatively impact specific portfolios through negative ratings migration and higher than expected credit losses.
+If the decline of the economic slowdown and market downturn prove to be other than temporary as currently expected it may result in significantly higher expected credit losses in future periods.
+In addition, the disruption caused by the COVID-19 pandemic could also adversely impact the review, testing and measurement of impairment of goodwill and intangible assets.
+The valuation of our deferred tax assets may also be affected.